Coronavirus Layoffs Spark Surge in State Jobless Claims

 The Associated Press has distributed state-, MSA- and county-level data to help members localize employment trends and gauge coronavirus impact in their area.
 If your news organization has a license for AP’s data distributions, you can find the data at https://data.world/associatedpress/coronavirus-labor-impact To enroll in the AP data distribution program, email APDigitalSales@ap.org

-Associated Press writers Mike Catalini in Trenton, New Jersey; David Eggert in Lansing, Michigan; John Hanna in Topeka, Kansas; Meghan Hoyer in Washington, D.C.; Kimberlee Kruesi in Nashville, Tennessee; Marc Levy in Harrisburg, Pennsylvania; Philip Marcelo in Boston; Gary D. Robertson in Raleigh, North Carolina; and Andrew Welsh-Huggins in Columbus, Ohio, contributed to this report.
+Associated Press writers Mike Catalini in Trenton, New Jersey; David Eggert in Lansing, Michigan; John Hanna in Topeka, Kansas; Meghan Hoyer in Washington, D.C.; Steve Karnowski in St. Paul, Minnesota; Kimberlee Kruesi in Nashville, Tennessee; Marc Levy in Harrisburg, Pennsylvania; Philip Marcelo in Boston; Gary D. Robertson in Raleigh, North Carolina; and Andrew Welsh-Huggins in Columbus, Ohio, contributed to this report.